mountaincharlie/project-one-rock-climbing/README.md

 ![Screenshot of Homepage header logo and welcome banner](./assets/images/homepage-header-welcome.jpg "Homepage header logo and welcome banner")

 * Main Navigation:
+    * Found below the Welcome banner and is the main feature of the homepage.
     * Contains links to the 'Background', 'The 3 Main Climbing Disciplines' and 'As Seen At Tokyo 2020' pages with icons related to the page headings.
 * Background image:
      * Draws the attention of the user as its colourful but the white linear-gradient placed over it means it doesn't distract from the page content.